DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.exfiltration.ebs-snapshot-shared-with-external-account.md

 ---
-title: Exfiltrate EBS Snapshot through snapshot sharing
+title: Exfiltrate EBS Snapshot by Sharing It
 ---

-# Exfiltrate EBS Snapshot through snapshot sharing
+# Exfiltrate EBS Snapshot by Sharing It

 Platform: AWS